MDSplus/Documentation/docs/guide/tdi.md

 ## Variables

 * Variables must be prefixed with an underscore
-* Variables must be lowercase (TODO: Stephen to confirm)
+* Variables not case sensitive

 ```tdi
 # You can set it to numbers!